alexbraga/cine-log/README.md

 # Run the application in development mode
 $ npm start

-# The application will automatically open on browser at port 3000
+# The application will automatically open on your browser at port 3000
 ```

 ---